Fiction A to Z

 Storytime in Motion!

-Join us in meeting rooms 1 & 2 as Cranbury Public Library partners with the American Repertory Ballet and Princeton Ballet School for an interactive Storytime sure to keep you on your toes!
-Let your youngest learners twirl, jump, and imagine through ballet stories and an interactive ballet demonstration.
-The perfect program to help us celebrate the Arts!
+Join us in the Children's Area as Cranbury Public Library partners with the American Repertory Ballet and Princeton Ballet School for an interactive Storytime sure to keep you on your toes!
+Let your youngest learners twirl, jump, and imagine through ballet stories and an interactive ballet demonstration - the perfect program to help us celebrate the Arts!
 Suggested for ages 21/2 to 12.
-Registration is *Highly Recommended*.
+Registration is *highly recommended*.

 Register Here